new chase ink card art

 First, you care because realizing that you are eligible for Business Credit Cards is a game changer with regards to the various new cards, new card bonus offers, and spending bonus categories that are available to you.

 My top choice right now for a first Business credit card if you are just getting into the Business card arena is the Chase Ink Preferred Credit Card.
-It’s rich bonus offer of 100,000 Ultimate Rewards points is worth a minimum of $1,250, this card allows you to transfer those points to airlines and hotels, and also offers free cellphone insurance if you pay the monthly bills with your card.
+It’s got a huge bonus offer and this card allows you to transfer those points to airlines and hotels, and also offers free cellphone insurance if you pay the monthly bills with your card.

 But I also love the fee-free Chase Ink Unlimited (1.5X on everything) and the Chase Ink Cash (5X at office supply stores).